OpenFn/docs/docs/jobs/job-writing-standard.md

 ![Sample BPMN diagram](/img/bpmn_example.png)

-Taking this example above, we can see different block with different concerns.
+Taking this example above, we can see different blocks with different concerns.

-One way of writing a job that satifies this workflow would be something like
+One way of writing a job that satisfies this workflow would be something like
 below:

 ```js